 - Must be able to relate to and work with ill, disabled, elderly, emotionally upset and, at times, hostile people within an outpatient setting.

-- Cardio-Pulmonary Resuscitation (CPR) certification required.
+Cardio-Pulmonary Resuscitation (CPR) certification preferred.

 - Ability to lift patients using appropriate biomechanical techniques frequently throughout the course of a work day/shift.
 Must be capable of easily lifting fifty (50) pounds dead weight alone.